-- 8.2.1 Captains are responsible for the correctness of scores/PlayHQ scorecard entry.
-If an official umpire is not standing scores must be agreed on by both the captains at the completion of any session/innings. - 8.2.2 The scorecard for any game must be entered into PlayHQ by the club which is deemed to be the 'home team' (or the team on the left side of the draw - 8.2.2.1 A full scorecard must be entered for a match which has a result or is abandoned. - 8.2.3 In the event of PlayHQ technical issues, the team responsible to enter the scorecard must ensure that an email which explains the issue is communicated to CA before the deadline for results. - NCA Specific: All games are to be scored on PlayHQ and in a book.
+- 8.2.1 All games are to be scored on PlayHQ and games are encouraged to have a two devices available for scoring, as one device the Primary scorer and one device the Secondary device - 8.2.2 Captains are responsible for the correctness of scores and PlayHQ scorecard entry.
+If an official umpire is not standing scores must be agreed on by both the captains at the completion of any session/innings. - 8.2.3 The scorecard for any game must be entered into PlayHQ by the club which is deemed to be the 'home team'/the team on the left side of the draw - 8.2.4 A full scorecard must be entered for a match which has a result or is abandoned. - 8.2.5 In the event of PlayHQ technical issues, the team responsible to enter the scorecard must ensure that an email which explains the issue is communicated to CA before the deadline for results and include the match result, with agreeance of the results from the opposition team. - NCA Specific: All games are to be scored on PlayHQ and in a book.
 The home team is required to provide a device for scoring on PlayHQ (this can be negotiated by clubs as needed).
-NOTE: Where specific circumstances arise, which are not covered under the Playing Conditions, then the current rules governing New Zealand First Class cricket will apply). - 8.2.4 All fixture results must be recorded in PlayHQ within 48 hours of completion (NCA Specific; before 9am on Tuesday following the match): - 8.2.4.1 All Premier fixtures are to be scored online/offline via PlayHQ app - 8.2.4.1.1 Fixtures which are scored offline are to be loaded into PlayHQ - 8.2.4.1.2 At a minimum, a full scorecard must be correctly entered into PlayHQ. - 8.2.4.2 Non-Premier games are encouraged to score online/offline via PlayHQ app. - 8.2.4.2.1 If the game is not scored online/offline via the PlayHQ app, it is the responsibility of the team named first in the draw to ensure that full scorecards are submitted as either manual full scorecard entry, or delayed entry via scoring on the app but off line. - Two day fixtures which are entered as full scorecards, can only be entered after the completion of the entire game.
-All results must be loaded in PlayHQ within 48 hours of match completion. - 8.2.5 NCA Specific: Failure to meet the requirements set out in 8.1-8.2 could result in a club fine and/or a points deduction (as determined by CA). - 8.2.5.1 One point will be deducted from the offending team's points for that game.
+NOTE: Where specific circumstances arise, which are not covered under the Playing Conditions, then the current rules governing New Zealand First Class cricket will apply). - 8.2.6 All fixture results must be recorded in PlayHQ within 48 hours of completion of the fixture.
+(NCA Specific; before 9am on Tuesday following the match):

+- 8.2.7 Two day fixtures which are entered as full scorecards, can only be entered after the completion of the entire game.
+All results must be loaded in PlayHQ within 48 hours of match completion. - 8.2.7.1 NCA Specific: Failure to meet the requirements set out in 8.1-8.2 could result in a club fine and/or a points deduction (as determined by CA). - 8.2.7.2 One point will be deducted from the offending team's points for that game.
 Any subsequent failures by the same team will incur the deduction of a further point for each additional failure.